brugal/wolfcamql/README-wolfcam.txt

 * modulus math operator '%'.
 Note: both input values are rounded to the nearest integer

 * player/head/trail, player/torso/trail, player/legs/trail, player/flight

+  For head, torso, and legs trail 'model' is initialzed to match the one added to the rendered view..

 * the following are passed on to the scripting system where appropriate:  team, clientnum (less than 0 signifies non-player), enemy, teammate, ineyes, surfacetype (for impacts).
 You could have something like custom rails and rockets per team or different settings for enemies and also first person view.
 See wolfcam-ql/scripts/q3mme.fx for more info.